 Links on Android Authority may earn us a commission.
 Learn more.

-Shows like Bridgerton: What to watch once you're caught up on season 2
+Shows like Bridgerton: What to watch while you wait for season 3

 Netflix‘s Bridgerton has been a massive social phenomenon since premiering Christmas 2020.
 Its recent second season raced to the top of the streamer’s rankings too.
 It’s been watched across North America by huge numbers of people and discussed at length on social media and in the press.
 Now that season two is available, what other shows like Bridgerton are worth checking out?